ham-radio-software/drats2/README.md

 Eventually install scripts will be provided for the versions being tested.

-Visual Studio code claims to also support being able to setup a Python virtual environment for it to more safely evaluate pip installed modules.
+Visual Studio code claims to also support being able to setup a Python virtual environment for it to more safely use pip installed modules.

 ## Microsoft Windows specific information